montlebalm/montlebalm.github.io/_posts/2016-01-30-handlebars-switch.md

 ```
 {% endraw %}

 Great, but why isn't this included out of the box?
 Given the talented team behind Handlebars you can rest assured it wasn't an oversight.
-No, Handlebars omits `switch` because it takes a philosophical stance logic in templates.
+No, Handlebars omits `switch` because it takes a philosophical stance against logic in templates.

-We can still achieve the conditional behavior we want without betraying Handlebars's ideals.
+The good news is we can still achieve the same conditional behavior without betraying Handlebars's ideals.
 Here's what it might look like if you created a specialized helper:

 ```javascript
 Handlebars.registerHelper("letterText", function(letter, options) {